galaxyproject/galaxy-hub/src/events/2019-admin-training/index.md

 * A recent version of either the Chrome or Firefox web browser installed.

 # Schedule

+The workshop is split into a 2 day introductory session and a 3 day advanced topics session.

 The workshop schedule will be posted on GitHub shortly.
 Sessions start at 9am and end by by 5 or 6pm every day.